 The shop was run by a woman with an infant and a one-year-old, who were, of course both present.
 Debbie wanted to help us out, but she only had two cars and one was spoken for; the other car was an SUV and if we wanted to drive it to Portland and leave it there it would cost us $450.
 For.
 The.
 Day.
 But, if we wanted to wait a while Debbie might be able to give us the other car…

 I’ve spent a lot of time in auto body shops.
-When we were growing up my mom drove a series of unreliable cars.
+When I was growing up my mom drove a series of unreliable cars.
 There was the Oldsmobile with its complete lack of shock absorbers and collapsing ceiling, and the Lincoln town car that went up in flames in a fast food parking lot, much to the confusion of the entirely stoned employees.
 When I was a kid mechanics and broken down cars were just a waste of time.
 As an adult that wasted time is coupled with the fact that your nerves are being put in a blender—Dollar-signs and rental contracts and insurance add-ons swirling around your head.

 We waited for an hour, and then we found out the car was all ours!
 She just had to get the go-ahead from her boss.
 But her boss was on his lunch break.
 Forty-five minutes later we were ready to go!
 But “corporate” wouldn’t release the car without an oil change first.
 Now, you would assume that an auto body shop which rented cars would be authorized to do such a thing, but for some reason they weren’t.
 So someone drove the car to Jiffy Lube and we only had to wait an hour for the oil change.
 Finally, all we had to do to get the car was sign off on the rental agreement, which took, I’m not kidding, fifty-seven minutes to print.
 It was at this point that Carrie and I looked at each other and started laughing hysterically, we were doubled over until we started to cry.
 At first we figured Debbie was just lonely but by this point we were sure we were in a Twilight Zone episode, but not even Rod Serling could be this sick and twisted.
 Eventually I signed away my name, my credit card information, and restful sleep for the next seven days to rent a car for Carrie, who couldn’t do it herself because she wasn’t yet 25 but she promised to return the car in a week and pay me back…